 By James Slater: Though he has yet to defeat fellow former Olympian Audley Harrison in a fight set for October 13th, David Price and his team have already got an eye on what could come next.
 According to The Liverpool Echo, the 2008 Olympic bronze medallist who is 13-0(11) as a pro has been approached with an offer to fight in South Africa next February, on a card that will honour Nelson Mandela.

 29-year-old Price has been offered a fight with experienced former world heavyweight title challenger Michael Grant.
 Grant is almost as big as Price, and the veteran who is coming off KO wins over Tye Fields and Frans Botha would in all likelihood make a good learning opponent for the hope from Liverpool.
+The show being arranged for next year could be a big affair, with many thousands expected to be in attendance, and with an Evander Holyfield-Ray Mercer exhibition bout scheduled, along with a number of other bouts, the show could give Price some valuable publicity.

 Another possibility for Price’s next fight after Harrison is one with British veteran Matt Skelton.
 Skelton will box a TBA on the Oct.
 13th under-card in Liverpool, and if the 45-year-old wins, he could be next for Price before the end of the year.